RIT-EVT/rampup/targets/phase4/Instructions.md

 and a 3-axis accelerometer.
 An accelerometer is an special integrated circuit (IC) that is capable of sensing the acceleration of the chip.
-For our purposes, we're going simply read the acceleration of all three axes, convert it to Gforce, and print it out.
+For our purposes, we're going simply read the acceleration of all three axes, convert it to G-force, and print it out.
 You'll still need the Saleae and FTB, but you'll need to switch out the TMP117 board for the ADXL345 board.
 For this phase, the header file hasn't been provided for you, so you'll have to write that yourself.
 The files you need to edit are `include/dev/ADXL345.hpp`, `src/dev/ADXL345.cpp`, and `targets/phase4/main.cpp`.